 Mass Migration to Hadoop 2

-We have seen a mass migration to Hadoop 2 happen at Qubole in a huge way, with almost the entirety of our customers having moved their workloads to Hadoop 2 between 2016 and present day.
+We have seen a mass migration to Hadoop 2 happen at Qubole in a huge way, with almost the entirety of our customers have moved their workloads to Hadoop 2 between 2016 and the present day.
 Looking at Hadoop 1 and Hadoop 2 combined, Hadoop has grown by 102% overall when we compare 2017 to 2016 total usage, even with Hadoop 1’s deprecation and the community moving to support Hadoop 2 going forward.
 As workloads have moved to Hadoop 2, usage has increased by 364% since December 2016, while Hadoop 1 (Hive on MR) has declined by 308% in usage.

 One of the main reasons Qubole users were able to migrate massive Hadoop 1 workloads over so quickly is because of the cloud computing capabilities that offer zero-downtime upgrades with ephemeral clusters.
 This is because their infrastructure foundation is built on data lakes, where object storage works in place of HDFS storage.
 This allows companies to test different engines against their same data and only scale up once they see the value.
-Qubole makes this extremely easy for users to do with autoscaling for big data clusters and having work benches to develop and move code to different engines.
+Qubole makes this extremely easy for users to do with autoscaling for big data clusters and having workbenches to develop and move code to different engines.

-As the graph above shows, in under six months companies were able to rapidly migrate massive production workloads on tens of thousands of servers running each month.
-This shift to Hadoop 2 not only shows how quickly data teams can seamlessly migrate workloads, but also how they can more efficiently scale and try new technologies with their existing code.
+As the graph above shows, in under six months, companies were able to rapidly migrate massive production workloads on tens of thousands of servers running each month.
+This shift to Hadoop 2 not only shows how quickly data teams can seamlessly migrate workloads but also how they can more efficiently scale and try new technologies with their existing code.

 Reliability and Cost Effectiveness of Hadoop 2 in the Cloud

 A huge trend we’ve noticed in the last year is that Hadoop 2 used an average of 1.71x more Amazon EC2 Spot Instances per cluster than Hadoop 1.
-As you can see in the graph below, on the percentage of 2017 Spot Instances usage, an average 62% of all Hadoop 2 instances and only 36% of Hadoop 1 instances leverage Spot compared with on-demand nodes.
-Spot Instances are essentially a bidding market (often referred to as “the Spot market”) where AWS releases un-utilized EC2 compute nodes for ~1/10 the ‘on-demand’ cost — the caveat is that another user could outbid you and take the compute nodes, so inherently this could cause instability for massive workloads.
+As you can see in the graph below, on the percentage of 2017 Spot Instances usage, an average of 62% of all Hadoop 2 instances and only 36% of Hadoop 1 instances leverage Spot compared with on-demand nodes.
+Spot Instances are essentially a bidding market (often referred to as “the Spot market”) where AWS releases un-utilized EC2 compute nodes for ~1/10 the ‘on-demand cost — the caveat is that another user could outbid you and take the compute nodes, so inherently this could cause instability for massive workloads.
 Beyond performance improvements, it is safe to say that Hadoop 1 was costing our users almost twice as much as Hadoop 2!

-By comparing the graph above with the comparative Spot usage trend line below, we can see a huge swing in Spot usage going to Hadoop 2 from January to December 2017; and moreover conclude that this engine is significantly more reliable at scale when it comes to handling things like Spot.
+By comparing the graph above with the comparative Spot usage trend line below, we can see a huge swing in Spot usage going to Hadoop 2 from January to December 2017; and moreover, conclude that this engine is significantly more reliable at scale when it comes to handling things like Spot.
 We can associate this trend with the dynamic resource management capabilities provided by YARN combined optimizations built at Qubole such as our Heterogeneous Spot Instance capability, which can dynamically re-provision to other Spot nodes in the same instance type (e.g. one m1.2xlarge node = two m1.xlarge nodes).
 The webinar highlighted in the link above explains how Oracle Data Cloud uses the feature to run Hadoop and Spark clusters with hundreds of nodes at 80-100% Spot Instances reliably.